 Outstanding Alumni in Academics

-Our alumni are superbly equipped—professionally and spiritually—to return integrity to the fields in which they serve.
-Many graduates have been placed in prominent positions in the world of academia.
+Regent University communication alumni are superbly equipped—professionally and spiritually—to return integrity to the fields in which they serve.
+Many of our successful alumni have been placed in prominent positions in the world of academia.
 They serve in elite universities as professors, researchers and administrators.

-Meet some of our alumni who are changing the world of academics.
+Meet some of our successful Regent University communication alumni who are changing the world of academics.

 Debra Buenting, Ph.D.